seathasky/FF14-MAC_ModSupport/manual-install.md

-This guide is for those who want to setup FF14 manually through Crossover 21 withou the Crosstie.
+This guide is for those who want to setup FF14 manually through Crossover 21 without the Crosstie.

 <h2>STEP 1:</h2>
 <h3>Make a new Win 10 x64 bottle by installing x64 dependencies.</h3>